mackworth/cTiVo/wiki/Advanced-Topics.md

+#Advanced Topics
-# Configuration options designed for advanced users
+##Configuration options designed for advanced users

 This document is to cover some interesting topics that are intended for advanced users only.